trinity2040/CSD-Case-Study-Repo/Group 4-Java cluster/29017917/29017917/README.md

 ### Grade Table
 - `grade_id` (Primary Key)
 - `student_id` (Foreign Key references Student Table)
 - `course_id` (Foreign Key references Course Table)
 - `grade`

 ### Usage
 Once the application is running, we will be presented with a menu.
-Follow the prompts to perform operations such as adding a student, viewing teacher details, assigning grades, calculating GPA, etc.
+Follow the prompts to perform operations such as adding a student, viewing teacher details, assigning grades, calculating GPA, etc..

 ### Sample Menu Options
 1. Student Management